South Line (Denmark)

 The South Line (Sydbanen) is a government-owned railway line in Denmark.
 Technically, the line connects Ringsted with Nykøbing Falster, from which it branches to Gedser and Rødbyhavn.
 In practice, Ringsted is not the terminal station, so the line is often said to continue to Copenhagen.

 The railway is part of the Vogelfluglinie from Copenhagen to Hamburg.
 On Sydbanen's southwestern end at Rødby, a Scandlines ferry line exists to the German coastal town of Puttgarden, from where the Lübeck–Puttgarden railway and Lübeck–Hamburg railway lead to Hamburg.
-The Fehmarn Belt Tunnel, to be completed in 2028, will replace the ferry service.
+The Fehmarn Belt Tunnel, to be completed in 2029, will replace the ferry service.
 From 2020 until 2028 trains go only to Nykøbing, with frequent closures due to rebuilding.

+History

+The original Zealand South Line was completed for the privately owned Zealand Railway Company (Det Sjællandske Jernbaneselskab) and opened on 4 October 1870.
+It connected Roskilde (and thus Copenhagen via the West Line) with Masnedsund on the south coast of Zealand via Køge, Næstved and Vordingborg.
+From Masnedsund there was a steamship connection across the Storstrømmen strait to Orehoved on the north coast of the island of Falster.
+In 1884, the ferry crossing was shortened to Masnedø–Orehoved after the construction of the first Masnedsund Bridge between Zealand and Masnedø and construction of a railway across Masnedø.

+In 1880, the Zealand Railway Company was taken over by the Danish state, and in 1885 became part of the national railway company DSB.

+After the opening of the Ringsted-Næstved Line in 1924, most trains between Copenhagen and South Zealand used the route via Ringsted instead of the original route via Køge.
+The rump section between Roskilde and Næstved via Køge became known as the Little South Line (Lille Syd).

+On 26 September 1937, at the opening of the Storstrøm Bridge that crosses the Storstrømmen strait between the islands of Masnedø and Falster, the South Line was connected directly with Falster, the Falster Railway and the rest of the rail network in Lolland-Falster.